evnik/XcodeRN/Xcode12Beta3.md

 ### Debugging

-#### Known Issues
+#### Resolved in Xcode 12 beta 3

-*   Xcode will crash if you select the memory browser in the Debug Navigator.
+*   Fixed a crash that could occur when you selected the memory browser in the Debug Navigator.
 (54767689)

-*   When debugging with `lldb`, `po self` may not display the address of a pointer in Swift code on a simulated tvOS device.
-You may see the error message “Cannot create Swift scratch context (couldn’t load the Swift stdlib)”.
-(65150335)
+*   When debugging with `lldb`, `po self` now displays the address of a pointer in Swift code on a simulated tvOS device.
+(58477904, 65150335)

-    **Workaround**: Debug to device, or update to macOS Catalina 10.15.5 or later.

-*   Debugging a Rosetta process using LLDB from the command line can take a long time to launch.
+*   Debugging a Rosetta process using `lldb` from the command line launches more quickly.
 (63793175)

-    **Workaround**: Open Xcode to prepare the cache used for debugging Rosetta processes.

-*   Xcode may crash when selecting the FPS Debug Gauge while debugging a game project on macOS.
+*   Fixed a crash that could occur when selecting the FPS Debug Gauge while debugging a game project on macOS.
 (64213691)

-    **Workaround**: Select another gauge or show a different file in the editor before clicking the Stop button.

-*   Xcode may crash after capturing a view hierarchy.
+*   Fixed a crash that could occur after capturing a view hierarchy.
 (64334442)

-*   A widget extension may not activate when being debugged, and the debugger will not attach.
-(64273278)

-    **Workaround**: Delete the containing iOS App from the device and Run again from Xcode.
+*   Debugging iOS WidgetKit extensions run on macOS 11 fails with an error.
+(65698467)

+#### Known Issues

+*   iPad and iPhone Apps on Mac may not have access to On-Demand Resources when built and run from Xcode.
+(62074124)

 *   The Memory Graph Debugger may incorrectly classify the origin of types defined in SwiftUI apps in the current Xcode workspace.
 The Debug navigator may list these types in the wrong sections and incorrectly filter them out when you select “Show only content from workspace.”
 (63899779)